Dylan Axelrod

-Dylan Davis Haines Axelrod (born July 30, 1985) is an American former professional baseball pitcher.
+Dylan Davis Haines Axelrod (born July 30, 1985) is an American pitching performance and integration coordinator for the Detroit Tigers.
+He is also a former professional baseball pitcher, as well as a former pitcher for Team Israel.
 He played in Major League Baseball (MLB) for the Chicago White Sox and the Cincinnati Reds.

-At Santa Barbara High School Axelrod was the 2003 Channel League Most Valuable Player, and First Team All-County.
+At Santa Barbara High School, Axelrod was one of the 2003 Channel League Most Valuable Players, and First Team All-County.
 After college, he was drafted in the 30th round of the 2007 MLB Draft by the San Diego Padres.
 In 2009, he was a Frontier League All Star.
-In 2011, he was named a AA Southern League All-Star and an MiLB.com 2011 Cincinnati Reds Organization All Star.
-He has pitched in the major leagues for the Chicago White Sox (2011–13) and the Cincinnati Reds (2014–15).
+In 2011, he was named a Double–A Southern League All-Star and an MiLB.com 2011 Cincinnati Reds Organization All Star.
+He pitched in the major leagues for the Chicago White Sox (2011–13) and the Cincinnati Reds (2014–15).

 Early life

 Axelrod was born in Santa Barbara, California, to Dennis and Joni Axelrod.
+After his mother discovered she had cancer, she home-schooled him for four years.
+She died on his 10th birthday, in 1995.
+His grandmother Lula Axelrod kept score at his games from PONY League through college, until she died at the age of 90.
+His paternal grandfather Sol Axelrod died before he was born.
+He has a brother, named Aaron.

 High school and college

-He had a 13–1 record his senior year at Santa Barbara High School, where Axelrod was named team Most Valuable Player (MVP).
-He was 2003 Channel League MVP, and First Team All-County.
+He had a 13–1 record as a pitcher his senior year at Santa Barbara High School, where Axelrod was named one of the team's Most Valuable Players (MVP).
+He was one of the 2003 Channel League MVP's, and First Team All-County.
 He was undrafted out of high school.
 The Santa Barbara Athletic Round Table held inducted Axelrod into its Hall of Fame in 2018.

 Axelrod went on to Santa Barbara City College (SBCC).
 He played college baseball there in 2004 and 2005, had a school-record 117 strikeouts in 2004, and was named Outstanding Pitcher.

 After two years at SBCC, Axelrod transferred to University of California, Irvine (UC Irvine), where he played for the Anteaters from 2006 to 2007.
 He was a reliever with UC Irvine, and was seventh in the Big West Conference in appearances in 2006 with 28 and had a 3–3 record with a 4.59 ERA.

 He played for the Santa Barbara Foresters in the California Collegiate League (CCL) during the summer of 2006, and the team won the National Baseball Congress World Series title as he went 5–0 with a 2.01 ERA.
 He recorded 34 appearances (leading the league) in 2007, and went 6–4 with a 3.96 ERA, striking out 79 in 72.2 innings.
 In February 2014 he was inducted into the Foresters Hall of Fame.